TravelSizedLions/kleptool-package-manager/README.md

 Then you've already got a package ecosystem that suits your needs.
 Why would you ever use or need a package management system that isn't tailored to your language of choice?

-This dismissal ignores the realities of software development, both at an enterprise and individual level.
+This dismisses the realities of software development, both at an enterprise and individual level.

 What if you're writing a tool in multiple languages?
 What if one or more of those languages have a small following and don't have a dedicated package manager or a community big enough or experienced enough to build one?

-An experienced developer might respond that language agnostic dependency management tools like Gradle, Maven, and smaller ecosystems like Pants already make it possible to manage dependencies and run builds for multiple languages.
+An experienced developer might respond that language agnostic dependency management tools like Gradle, Maven, and smaller ecosystems like Pants already make it possible to manage polyglot repositories.
 However, tools like this are almost always written with a specific language context in mind, then adapted to other languages later using community-driven plugins.
-Later, I'll explain in more detail why this approach is doomed to fail if the goal is to create a truly universal tool.
+While this approach "works," it has hard limitations on how universal these tools can actually be in practice.

-In the case of more modern tools like Bazel, they're geared towards the needs of massive organizations and doesn't scale down well to smaller repositories and personal projects.
+In the case of a more modern general-purpose tools like Bazel, they're generally geared towards the needs of massive organizations and don't scale down well to smaller repositories and personal projects.
+For professional developers, they can ask "what's the problem?"
+To which I respond: Do you know what the term *general-purpose* actually implies?

 In addition, nearly every tool has an over-reliance on semantic versioning.
-While SemVer is a major blessing in the worlds of enterprise and FOSS development, it's never guaranteed that a dependency needed for a project follows semantic versioning.
+While SemVer is a major blessing for both enterprise and FOSS development, it's never guaranteed that a dependency needed for a project follows semantic versioning.
 Outside of mainstream enterprise development, a project may need build tools and libraries with release versions numbered by year and quarter, or that have a GUI interface under alpha development with a number of additional in-progress dependencies required to build the interface, not to mention your actual project.
-Other projects still are dependent on repositories with no version scheme or official release process at all, and have no better alternatives due to lack of historical support, or even design features of the language itself.
-In these cases, target versions for a dependency are such comforting values as `v0.0.1-alpha`, `=sufjw0n9273lklksjf72kdfjsy8`, `feature/branch-experimental`, or my personal favorite, `latest`.
+Other, smaller projects are dependent on repositories with no version scheme or official release process at all, and have no better alternatives due to lack of historical support.
+In all of these cases, target versions for a dependency are such comforting values as `v2021.3`, `v0.0.1-alpha`, `=sufjw0n9273lklksjf72kdfjsy8`, `feature/branch-experimental`, or my personal favorite, `latest`.

-If you've run into this class of problem, then you've done actual development at some point in your life.
-You may have ended up using languages and libraries with small, scrappy, dedicated communities that may not have the time or the energy to build proper CI/CD for their projects, and certainly don't have the capacity to write their own packaging toolset or following strict tagging, versioning, and publishing workflows, or even dead and dying communities that your project is unfortunately chained to for historical reasons.
+If you've run into this class of problem, then you know why we need a more universal answer to dependency management.
+The problem is so persistent and the thought of a solution so tantalizing that there's a decent chance you've considered writing a git-based package manager yourself.
+But the after the first few commits into such a project, most see why "the git of package managers" still doesn't exist.
+The list of practical problems to solve seems intractable for even the largest teams to crack, let alone someone who just misses `pip` while working on their MATLAB project at work.
+But to eventually reach that "git of package managers," we need to start chipping away at that list of problems and insist that there's a better way even the most dedicated research and development teams may not have considered.

 ### Case Studies

-In order to research and develop a robust solution, we must start from grounded observations.
-Below, we'll walk through several common development scenarios and analyze, compare, and contrast their needs.
-These examples purposely cross boundaries of common industry circles and treat niche cases with the same level of scrutiny as mainstream cases in order gain insight into the underlying patterns inherent to software development.
+In order to understand the needs a universal package manager must solve, we should start from grounded observations.
+Below, we'll walk through over a dozen common languages and development scenarios to analyze, compare, and contrast their needs.
+These examples purposely cross boundaries of common industry circles and treat niche cases with the same level of scrutiny as more mainstream cases.
+This is done in the effort to gain deeper insights into the underlying patterns inherent to software development of all varieties.

 #### Case Study #1: Godot